farazahmedzai/calculatorsarcina11/DOCUMENTATION_INDEX.md

-# Documentation Index - Romanian Pension Calculator
+# Documentation Index - Calculator Sarcina

-This document provides an overview of all available documentation for the Romanian Pension Calculator project.
+This document provides an overview of all available documentation for the Calculator Sarcina project.

 ## Quick Start